Hyperbolic groupoids and duality: Main definition

 Consider then the generating set $S$ consisting of germs of the transformations $s$, $as$, and $a^{-1}s$.
 Note that the set of germs of $a$ is equal to the disjoint union of the sets of germs of $as\cdot s^{-1}$ and $s\cdot (a^{-1}s)^{-1}$, therefore $S$ is a generating set.

 The Cayley graph of $\G$ with respect to this generating set is shown on Figure~\ref{fig:admachcayley}.
 Here the edges are directed upward.
-It is easy to check that the groupoid $\G$ and the generating set $S$ satisfy the conditions of Definition~\ref{def:hyperbolic}. \end{examp}
+It is not hard to check that the groupoid $\G$ and the generating set $S$ satisfy the conditions of Definition~\ref{def:hyperbolic}. \end{examp}